kk20249/couriertracking/README.md

 It will be started on port 8080.
 Although it is not the best way to do it, I also added a CommandLineRunner to populate the database with some data.
 It read stores.json and populates the store table with it.
 Also, sends several request for courier logs.

+## Postman

+Postman collection can be found under the resources.

 ## Assumptions

 * Courier flow is not implemented.
 It is assumed that there is a courier service that sends logs to the system.